constructor21/peal_web_v2/README.md

 Fix post-launch + all the TODOs

-Footer is messed up again ....
+Footer is messed up again .... especially for maps!
-    ... delete the old calendar code
-Order the campaigns
+Delete the old calendar code + index.js unused cloud functions in the functions folder Order the campaigns

 Cloud function to take the company address and have a spot on the map for it auto-zoomed into